Fishing Quarry Lakes

 Perhaps the area that sees the most pressure is the small cove with the fishing dock to the left of the boat ramp - fishermen are often shoulder-to-shoulder here.
 Often the fish are planted by the boat ramp, and as a result this cove can be a hot spot for people sight-fishing for the freshly planted trout.
 Small mini jigs, Kastmasters, and other lures are the most successful.

 Another popular spot is the so-called “Fisherman’s Row” - a stretch of easily-accessible water to the right of the boat ramp.
 Here, the water is mostly shallow close to shore, but a steep dropoff is accessible with a nice cast.
 Powerbait, nightcrawlers, and salmon eggs seem to do the trick here.

 A somewhat less popular spot is the area around the fish tube.
 The water here is quite deep, and the shoreline can be steep and hard to access.
 Powerbait, mini jigs, and Kastmasters do well here.
 However, expect big crowds if the trout are being stocked at the fish tube.

-Most other spots on the lake get much less pressure.
-Some fishermen swear by certain spots on the backside of the lake.
+Most other spots on the lake get somewhat less pressure.
+Some fishermen swear by certain spots on the backside of the lake - the backside of the peninsula seems to be especially popular.
 It does seem like there are many brush piles and shallow stretches on the backside, so pick your spot wisely if you do intend to avoid the crowds.

 During the summer, the EBPRD occasionally stocks channel catfish in Horseshoe.
 Nightcrawlers, cut bait, shrimp, stinkbaits, and other classic catfish baits do the job.